 She also recorded the process of generating the digital petals from the images of the real ones.
 The result, an analog short, acts as a standalone film just as much as a documentation of a performance.
 Cloud of Petals screened at Independent Régence in Brussels this summer, and the project is also on show at Red Bulls Art New York from October 12 to December 10, 2017.

-“I could have faked so much of the film,” Meyohas told us over Skype, from her eponymous Upper East Side gallery, which doubles as her apartment.
+“I could have faked so much of the film,” Meyohas says over Skype, from her eponymous Upper East Side gallery, which doubles as her apartment.
 “The workers could have just been there for an afternoon of filming, rather than four full days.
 I didn’t have to collect 100,000 pictures, and didn’t have to actually do a generative adversarial net.
 I could have faked it with animation.
 But it’s real.”

 Meyohas says that the process of photographing the roses was inspired by Google Books, Google’s attempt to archive as much printed material as possible via scanned images.
 “It’s the same process.
 But instead of opening a flower, you’re opening the book, and scanning the page.”